 Obstruction most often occurs in the aqueduct of Sylvius but sometimes at the outlets of the 4th ventricle (Luschka and Magendie foramina).
 The most common causes of obstructive hydrocephalus are

 Aqueductal stenosis is narrowing of the outflow pathway for CSF from the 3rd ventricle to the 4th ventricle.
 It may be either primary, or secondary to scarring or narrowing of the aqueduct resulting from a tumor, hemorrhage, or infection.
 Primary aqueductal stenosis may involve true stenosis (forking of the aqueduct into smaller, poorly functioning channels) or presence of a septum in the aqueduct.
-Primary aqueductal stenosis may be inheritable; there are many genetic syndromes, some which are x-linked (thus male infants inherit the condition from otherwise unaffected mothers).
+Primary aqueductal stenosis may be inheritable; there are many genetic syndromes, some of which are X-linked X-Linked Recessive Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more (thus male infants inherit the condition from otherwise unaffected mothers).

-In Chiari II type (formerly Arnold-Chiari) malformation, hydrocephalus occurs with spina bifida (see Spina Bifida) and syringomyelia (see Syrinx of the Spinal Cord or Brain Stem).
-Significant elongation of the cerebellar tonsils in Chiari type I or midline vermis in Chiari type II causes them to protrude through the foramen magnum, with beaking of the colliculi and thickening of the upper cervical spinal cord.
+In Chiari II (formerly Arnold-Chiari) malformation, hydrocephalus occurs with spina bifida Spina Bifida Spina bifida is defective closure of the vertebral column.
+Although the cause is not known, low folate levels during pregnancy increase risk.
+Some children are asymptomatic, and others have... read more and syringomyelia Syrinx of the Spinal Cord or Brain Stem A syrinx is a fluid-filled cavity within the spinal cord (syringomyelia) or brain stem (syringobulbia).
+Predisposing factors include craniocervical junction abnormalities, previous spinal cord... read more .
+Significant elongation of the cerebellar tonsils in Chiari I type malformation or midline vermis in Chiari II causes them to protrude through the foramen magnum, with beaking of the colliculi and thickening of the upper cervical spinal cord.

 Neurologic findings depend on whether intracranial pressure is increased, symptoms of which in infants include irritability, high-pitched cry, vomiting, lethargy, strabismus, and bulging fontanelle.
 Older, verbal children may complain of headache, decreased vision, or both.
 Papilledema is a late sign of increased intracranial pressure; its initial absence does not exclude hydrocephalus.